What Is a Home Mortgage Interest Deduction?

 Tip: An improvement must add value to your home (and be added to your home's basis for tax purposes).
 Proceeds used to pay for repairs do not qualify.

-Home acquisition debt on your primary residence and a second residence totaling up to $1 million ($500,000 if you're married and file separately) qualifies for interest deductibility.
+For debt incurred before December 16, 2017, home acquisition debt on your primary residence and a second residence totaling up to $1 million ($500,000 if you're married and file separately) qualifies for interest deductibility.
+For debt incurred after December 15, 2017, home acquisition debt on your primary residence and a second residence totaling up to $750,000 ($375,000 if you're married and file separately) qualifies for interest deductibility.
 However, these dollar amounts are reduced by the total amount of any outstanding "pre-October 13, 1987" indebtedness that you may have.

 For IRS purposes, all loans taken on and secured by your primary residence and one second residence prior to October 14, 1987 (no matter how the proceeds are used) are considered "grandfathered" home acquisition debt.
 All interest paid on such grandfathered debt is deductible, even if the total debt exceeds $1 million (or $500,000 if you're married and file separately).